ronenl1/accounts/README.md

 The service will listen on port :7777 in `/accounts/{id}`.
 You will get response only from account IDs that specified in `data.json`.

-The policies will allow users to access their own account ID or any user with costumer-service role only to the users in his region.
+The policies will allow users to access their own account ID or any user with costumer-service role only to the accounts in his region.

 Example for authorized request:
 ```bash